- Saving a map

 Functionality and properties that are removed when saving to a previous release

 The following sections describe which functionality or properties may be changed when you save documents from the current release to an earlier release of ArcGIS.
 The headings represent the release numbers to which you are saving.
-Because ArcGIS 10.2 and 10.1 are directly compatible, as are ArcGIS 9.1 and 9.0, you do not need to perform any additional steps to use a document between these sets of releases; however, if you want to open a 10.2 file in ArcGIS 10.0, for example, you must use Save A Copy.
-When you do this, you are removing the new items available that the older version, 10.0, cannot read.
+Because ArcGIS 10.3, 10.2, and 10.1 are directly compatible, you do not need to perform any additional steps to use a document in any of these releases; however, if you want to open the file in ArcGIS 10.0, you must use Save A Copy.
+When you do this, you are removing the new items available that 10.0 cannot read.

-Functionality that was introduced in all intermediate releases is removed when you save to a release that is older and incompatible with the one you are using.
-For example, if you save from ArcGIS 10.5 to ArcGIS 10.4, you should review the sections listed under Saving to ArcGIS 10.4 to understand the effects of the Save A Copy process.
+Functionality from all intermediate releases is removed when you save to a release that is two or more versions older than the one you are using.
+For example, if you save from ArcGIS 10.3 to ArcGIS 9.2, you should review the sections listed under ArcGIS 10.1/10.2/10.3, 10.0, 9.3, and 9.2 to understand the effects of the Save A Copy process.

 - Raster layers using the vector field renderer will be dropped when saved to 10.1/10.2.

 - The image coordinate system is not used when saved to 10.1/10.2/10.3.

 - Raster layers that are using the following functions will be dropped when saved to 10.1/10.2/10.3: